hypertrace/specification/agent/tracestate.md

 #### Capture

-The capture instructs agent what data should be captured.
+The capture feature allows coherently capturing data within a trace.
+For instance a sampler can make use of this capability to capture only some percentage of request and response payloads.

 The agent MUST set the capture value if the value was not previously present.

 Value key: `cap`